heykayla/my-writing/references/reference-dev-ui-components.md

 ## Overview

 [DEV](https://dev.to/) is a free social networking platform for developers.
-This document describes the components of DEV's user interface (UI) for users new to the platform.
+This document describes the components of DEV's user interface (UI) for new members to reference.

 ## Homepage components